tidyverse/tidyverse/README.md

 #> select(): dplyr, MASS
 ```

-And you can check that all tidyverse pacakges are up-to-date with `tidyverse_update()`:
+And you can check that all tidyverse packges are up-to-date with `tidyverse_update()`:

 ``` r
 tidyverse_update()